defi-wonderland/handbook/docs/development/research/onboarding/challenges/basic/game-theory.md

 4. Evaluate the competitive equilibrium among multiple MEV searchers, considering the diminishing returns from overlapping attacks.

-### Option B: Governance Attack on DAO
+### Option B: Attacks on Governance

 **Governance Attack**

-Evaluate the feasibility of a governance attack under the DAO’s current quorum conditions, and identify the risks and implications that could arise from a potential reduction in quorum requirements.
-The analysis should propose a conceptual framework that enables the DAO to systematically assess the risk of governance attacks, taking into account:
+Evaluate the feasibility of a governance attack under the Terra Blockchain governance, and identify the risks and implications that could arise given different situations.
+The analysis should propose a conceptual framework that enables the governance to systematically assess the risk of governance attacks, assuming that Quorum Q = 40 %, Approval T = 50 %, Veto V = 33.4 %, respond:

-- The feasibility of a governance attack under the DAO’s current quorum rules.
+- The feasibility of a governance attack under the current quorum rules.
 - The risks and trade-offs associated with potentially lowering the quorum threshold.
-- The impact of upcoming token unlocks on the distribution of voting power.
+- The impact of the current LUNA tokenomics on the potential distribution of voting power.
-- The overall security of the governance system.
 - The potential return on investment (ROI) for a malicious actor attempting to carry out a successful attack.
-- Other relevant factors such as token concentration, historical participation, and existing defense mechanisms.
+- Relevant factors such as token concentration, historical participation, and existing defense mechanisms.

-You may choose any DAO with active governance such as Optimism, Arbitrum, zkSync, or Uniswap to contextualize and apply your analysis.

 ## Deliverables